CatZzzzz22/AnimeRating/README.md

 ## To Start The Server
 Run these commands in weebseek/backend:
-- pip install -r requirements.txt
+- pip3 install -r requirements.txt
-- python app.py
+- python3 app.py

 Run these commands in weebseek/frontend:
 - npm i